nikitakrutoy/AsteroidsGame/README.md

 This game was made as part of admission tests for MIPT GameDev Master Program.

 ## Installation
 `cmake .` from project root to build.
 The binary would be in project's bin folder.
 You can move it to /usr/local/bin.
-All resources are contained in binary.
+All resources are contained inside binary.

 You can also try to run binaries from bin folder.
 MacOS binary was built on Big Sur 11.4.
 Linux binary was build in docker container.
 Commands to reproduce: